rossetti/KSLBook/docs/05-Chapter5.md

     associated with `TWResponse,` `Response,` and
     `Counter` instances within the model.
 Statistical summary information across the batches is automatically stored.
+-   `HISTOGRAM` contains the results from `HistogramResponse` instances when they are used within a model.
+-   `FREQUENCY` contains the results from `IntegerFrequencyResponse` instances when they are used within a model.
+-   `EXPERIMENT` holds information across experimental runs.
+This is illustrate in Section \@ref(ch5Scenarios) and Section \@ref(appExpDesign) of Appendix \@ref(appUtilities).
+-   `CONTROL` holds the controls associated with a model as discussed in Section \@ref(controlAntns).
+-   `RV_PARAMETER` holds the random variables and their parameters as discussed in Section \@ref(rvParameters).

 In addition to the base tables, the KSL database contains views of its underlying tables to facilitate simpler data extraction.
 Figure \@ref(fig:KSLDatabaseViews)